FlyPelican

 Pelican Airlines Pty Ltd, operating as FlyPelican, is an Australian regional airline.
-It initially operated air charter services and subsequently commenced scheduled flights on 1 June 2015.
-The airline is based in Newcastle in New South Wales.
-Its main base is Newcastle Airport.
-The airline was formed by former Aeropelican staff using former Aeropelican aircraft.
+Created by former Aeropelican staff with its previous aircraft fleet, FlyPelican initially operated air charter services and subsequently commenced scheduled flights on 1 June 2015.
+The airline is currently the only airline based in Newcastle, New South Wales, with its main base at Newcastle Airport.

+FlyPelican offers both Regular Public Transport Services to destinations across NSW, ACT, QLD and Adhoc / Contracted charters.
 The company slogan is Fly Local, Fly Pelican.

 Destinations

-As of November 2019, FlyPelican operates to the following destinations:
+As of April 2025, in addition to regular and adhoc charters, FlyPelican operates to the following destinations: